codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do pumpkins sit on people’s porches?

-They have no hands to knock on the door.
+Did you know crocodiles could grow up to 15 feet?
+But most just have 4.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+.rs is the top-level domain for what country?
- 1. Utah Teapot
+ 1. Romania
- 2. Pixar Teapot
+ 2. Serbia
- 3. 3D Teapot
+ 3. Russia
- 4. Tennessee Teapot
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Serbia
 </details>